badri-2004/Black-Scholes_Visualizer/README.md

 * **Efficient Markets:** Market movements are random and cannot be predicted.
 * **No Transaction Costs:** There are no commissions or fees for buying or selling the option.
 * **Lognormal Distribution:** The price of the underlying asset follows a lognormal distribution.

-## 🤝 Contributing

-Feel free to fork this repository, open issues, or submit pull requests if you have suggestions for improvements or new features!

-## 📄 License

-[Consider adding a license, e.g., MIT, if you plan to share this publicly.
-Example: MIT License]